Your accountant directly impacts how much you earn. Invest the time upfront to find the right accountant and reap the rewards

 Pretty much all other accountants charge a fixed monthly or annual fee with a defined list of services.
 If you decide to go for such a package make sure to drill down and cover all the terms.

 A firm might market packages with low prices but charge hefty additional fees for essential components such as a self-assessment (which every Limited Company director needs).
 Make sure you clarify these points so you’re comparing packages like for like.

-This is more likely to happen if you’re buying a fixed-fee package.
-Understand the costs and try to negotiate them down.
+The last factor is much more likely to happen if you’re buying a fixed-fee package.
+Understand the costs that would be involved and try to negotiate them down or have them removed.

 Pretty much all accountants will tell you they will promptly respond, but the true test is the feeling you get from your various interactions with the accountant.
 How long does it take to get them on the phone, and how quickly do they respond to your emails?

 If you have time-critical requirements, you should look for a firm with extended availability, which is generally one of the larger firms.

 See if your accountant offers any tools or resources to help you, such as software to record transactions and issue invoices, spreadsheet and document templates or access to guides and knowledge databases.

 These are more likely to be offered by larger firms, especially online firms that depend on a lot of automation to offer affordable packages.

 The advantage of these tools is that they can reduce the amount of time you need to spend providing your accountant with what they need to carry out their service.
 Software can also give you a view of your earnings, payroll, and taxes in real-time, which is a nice bonus.

 When dealing with large firms, check if you will have a dedicated account manager, as it can be frustrating trying to deal with a different person every time you need some support.